 A focus group is an informal roundtable discussion consisting of eight to ten participants and a discussion leader.
 These sessions are designed to give everyone a chance to freely express his or her opinions on a range of topics.
 Sessions usually last from one to two hours.

-What do they do with my survey answers?
+What do you do with my survey answers?

-Your answers are combined with those of others with similar characteristics and all personally-identifiable information will be removed.
-Most research companies destroy individual questionnaires at the end of the study and names and addresses of participants are separated from the answers if additional tabulation of the results is done.
-All of a respondent’s personally-identifiable information is kept strictly confidential.
-Principles of confidentiality and privacy are deeply ingrained in research industry practice, mandatory industry Codes and in industry guidelines.
+Your answers are combined with other participants and all personally-identifiable information is separated from your answers.
+We tabulate the responses and relay the findings in a report for our clients.
+All of your personally-identifiable information is kept strictly confidential.
+Principles of confidentiality and privacy are deeply ingrained in research practice through mandatory codes and industry guidelines.

 I have more questions.
 Who can I ask?